Maltese Premier League

 The Maltese Premier League, known as Yo Health Malta Premier for sponsorship reasons with Yo Health (colloquially known as Il-Kampjonat Premjer), is the highest level of professional football in Malta.
 Managed by the Malta Football Association, the Premier League is contested by 12 teams and operates on a promotion and relegation system with the Challenge League.
 As of June 2022, the Premier League ranks 46th out of 55 members in the UEFA coefficient.

 The league was first contested in 1909 as the First Division, before switching to its current name in 1980; the First Division in turn replaced the Second Division.
-Sliema Wanderers and Floriana have won the title a record 26 times.
-The current champions are Ħamrun Spartans who won their 10th title in the 2023–24 season.
+Floriana have won the title a record 27 times.
+The current champions are Floriana who won the title in the 2025–26 season.